magneticio/vamp.io/content/documentation/tutorials/merge-and-delete.md

 * Paste in the above blueprint and click **Save**.
 Vamp will store the blueprint and make it available for deployment
 * Open the action menu on the **sava:1.3** blueprint and select **Merge to**
   ![](/images/screens/v094/tut4_merge.png)
-* You'll be prompted to select the deployment you wish to merge the blueprint with - select **sava:1.2**
+* You'll be prompted to select the deployment you wish to merge the blueprint with - select **sava-new**
-* Click **Merge** to deploy the services sava:1.3 and sava-backend:1.3 to the running sava:1.2 deployment.
+* Click **Merge** to deploy the services sava:1.3 and sava-backend:1.3 to the running sava-new deployment.

 ### Merge using the API

 You can complete the same merge action with the Vamp API - remember to set the `Content-Type: application/x-yaml` for your requests:

 1. To create the blueprint, `POST` the above blueprint YAML to `/api/v1/blueprints`
-* To merge the blueprint, `PUT` the below YAML to `/api/v1/deployments/sava:1.2`
+* To merge the blueprint, `PUT` the below YAML to `/api/v1/deployments/sava-new`

   ```
   name: sava:1.3